Recalibrating Decision Leadership

-A global energy company with 800 leaders had reorganized itself into a more LEAN and scalable organization.
-Were decisions made in an effective and efficient way?
+A global energy company with 800 leaders had recently reorganized itself into a more LEAN and scalable organization.
+But were decisions now being made more effectively?

-To design the optimal leadership structure, the company needed to gain insight into the informal decision network of its ~800 leaders.
+To optimize leadership in this new structure, the company sought to understand the informal decision-amking dynamics among its leaders.

 Specifically, they needed to know:

-- How leaders collaborated on decisions across the matrix organization?
+- How did leaders collaborate on decisions across the matrix organization?

-- Who the informal decision sense makers in the leadership group were?
+- Who were the informal decision sense makers in the leadership group?

 What insights were revealed during the project?